tohkarle/SC1015-Mini-Project/README.md

 ## Embedding Models

-Converting text into embeddings helps to represent words in a high-dimensional space, such that the relationships between words are preserved.
-This step is necessary as it allows us to use the vector representation of a word as a feature in our traditional machine learning models.
-We will take the average embedding derived from each tweet.
 - The file naming convention is as follows: [Embedding Model][Vector Dimension][Average Embedding for OOV]
 - Eg. glove_50_0v.csv implies it uses GloVe embedding with a vector dimension of 50 and OOV words are replaced with 0 vectors.
 #### Note: